harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/sei-insights.md

 <!-- image .gitbook/assets/Create dashboard - hover option.png - Create Dashboard dialog -->

-   All [Org Units](/docs/category/projects-and-org-units) and child org Units under the selected category are automatically associated with the Insight.
+   All [Org Units](../sei-pivot-points/manage-org-units.md) and child Org Units under the selected category are automatically associated with the Insight.
 You can refine the [Insight associations](#manage-insights-associations) after initial Insight creation.

    If you want to examine Org Units under a certain Org Unit category, select **View OUs** on the **Org Unit Categories** dropdown menu.